 print() statement in line 11.
 As there are no more statements left to execute in the

-main() function and program control jumps again back to where it left off to execute statements after the function call.
+main() function and program control jumps again back to where it left off to execute statements after the function call (line 13).

 Local Variables, Global Variables and Scope #

-Variable Scope: Scope of variable refers to the part of the program where a variable can be accessed.
+Variable Scope: The scope of a variable refers to the part of the program where it can be accessed.

-On the other end of the spectrum, we have global variables.
-Global variable are variables that are defined outside of any functions.
-Scope of global variable starts from the point they are defined and continues until the program ends.
+On the other end of the spectrum, we have Global variables.
+The Global variable are variables that are defined outside of any functions.
+The scope of global variable starts from the point they are defined and continues on until the program ends.